GitHawkApp/GitHawk/docs/_posts/2017-8-30-Finding-Your-App-Name.md

 Creating the perfect app name feels impossible.
 There are names that work in your head but nobody else understands (_ahem_, "Freetime").
 There are names which are _perfect_, only to discover they're taken for something totally unrelated.

 After a while it feels pointless.
 Every good name is taken.
-Every other idea you have is shit.
+Every other idea you have is awful.

 Are there even any good app names left?
 Maybe I should just remove a bunch of vowels and slap a "ly" on the end.